-We thank Jie Wang, Houjun Mo, Leon Koopmans, Anna Nierenberg, Stefan Hilbert and Peter Schneider for helpful and insightful discussions.
+We thank Jie Wang, Houjun Mo, Leon Koopmans, Anna Nierenberg, Peter Schneider, Stefan Hilbert and Dominique Sluse for helpful and insightful discussions.
+We also thank the referee for helpful suggestions.
 Thanks also go to Dr. Lydia Heck for her skillful management of and persistent dedication to the computer clusters at the Institute for Computational Cosmology in Durham, where the lensing simulations were carried out.
-SM acknowledges financial support from the Chinese Academy of Sciences, LG acknowledges support from an STFC advanced fellowship and a one-hundredtalents program of the Chinese Academy of Sciences (CAS) and the National Basic Research Program of China (973 program under grant No. 2009CB24901).
+SM acknowledges financial support from the Chinese Academy of Sciences, LG acknowledges support from an STFC advanced fellowship and a one-hundred-talents program of the Chinese Academy of Sciences (CAS) and the National Basic Research Program of China (973 program under grant No. 2009CB24901).
 CSF acknowledges a Royal Society Wolfson Research Merit award and an ERC advance investigator grant.
 REA acknowledges support from the Advanced Grant 246797 "GALFORMOD" from the European Research Council.
 This work was supported in part by an STFC rolling grant to the ICC.